 Appointment Text Reminder

-Please ensure with have an up to date mobile phone number for you so we can send you an appointment reminder.
-This also allows us to contact you with regards to annual review reminders, changes to your appointment, updating medical records etc
+Please ensure with have an up to date mobile phone number for you so we can send you an appointment reminder for prebooked Nurse and Health Care Assistant appointments This also allows us to contact you about annual review reminders, changes to your appointment, and updating medical records.

 When you get to the Practice

-It is very important that you arrive on time for your appointment – we suggest 5 or 10 mins early so that you can book in with Patient Services.
-If you do arrive late, it may not be possible for your doctor or nurse to see you, or you may have to wait till the end of that session.
+It is very important that you arrive on time for your appointment – we suggest 10 mins early to give time to check in.
+If you arrive late, it may not be possible for your doctor or nurse to see you, or you may have to wait till the end of that session.

-You will be called by a notice appearing on the TV screen and by an announcement in the waiting room – “Mr Jones please go to Dr Fallows in Room 1”.
+You will be called by a notice appearing on the TV screen and by an announcement in the waiting room – “Mr Jones please go to Dr Scales in Room 1”.